gaehlerm/SoftwareEngineering/README.md

 27. Complexity: There is always a certain amount of complexity in a certain problem that will be reflected in the code.
 28. Dependencies: How do you deal with dependencies between files and code snippets?
 29. Decoupling: ? // remove chapter
-30. Software Architecture: // ? rewrite chapter?
+30. Software Architecture: A brief overview what software architecture is about.
+31. Design patterns: We look the factory pattern to see what design patterns are.
-31. Domain Driven Design: An introduction to Domain Driven Design (DDD). // ? needs some rework!!
+32. Domain Driven Design: An introduction to Domain Driven Design (DDD).
-32. 3rd party software: How to deal with 3rd party software.
+33. 3rd party software: How to deal with 3rd party software.
-33. Working with existing projects: There are a whole lot of problems with projects that don't follow the rules explained in this book.
 34. Refactoring Fundamentals: Refactoring is about keeping your code in shape.
 35. Refactoring techniques: ...?
+36. Refactoring Legacy Code: There are a whole lot of problems with projects that don't follow the rules explained in this book.
-36. Performance Optimization: Don't optimize until the very end of a project.
+37. Performance Optimization: Don't optimize until the very end of a project.
-37. Comments: Replace comments with code whenever possible.
+38. Comments: Replace comments with code whenever possible.
-38. Logging: For single threaded code where the user uses only an API, logging is not needed.
+39. Logging: For single threaded code where the user uses only an API, logging is not needed.
 On the other hand, logging might be needed for distributed systems where race conditions may occure.
-39. Data files: If you store data, there may be better file formats than csv files.
+40. Data files: If you store data, there may be better file formats than csv files.
-40. Setting up a project: If you start with a new project, you should first get the whole infrastructure right.
+41. Setting up a project: If you start with a new project, you should first get the whole infrastructure right.
-41. Tools: An overview of the most important tools that you should use, starting with Git.
+42. Tools: An overview of the most important tools that you should use, starting with Git.
-42. Working in teams: Working in teams has some advantages and drawbacks.
+43. Working in teams: Working in teams has some advantages and drawbacks.
-43. Code review: Let your code be reviewed by others.
+44. Code review: Let your code be reviewed by others.
-44. Agile: Agile is a way to organize your work in a team and offers an alternative to waterfall.
+45. Agile: Agile is a way to organize your work in a team and offers an alternative to waterfall.
-45. Requirements Engineering: What should you actually program?
+46. Requirements Engineering: What should you actually program?
-46. Planning: Before you start coding, you should roughly plan what you are going to do.
+47. Planning: Before you start coding, you should roughly plan what you are going to do.
-47. DevOps: DevOps is considered the way to go regarding the organization of your projects.
+48. DevOps: DevOps is considered the way to go regarding the organization of your projects.
-48. Mental Health: Working in IT can be very stressful.
+49. Mental Health: Working in IT can be very stressful.
 Here are some tips how to deal with it.
-49. Hiring and getting hired: How to get a job as a Software Engineer.
+50. Hiring and getting hired: How to get a job as a Software Engineer.
-50. Examples: // ? rewrite chapter?
+51. Examples: // ? rewrite chapter?
-51. About Copilot: A short overview of Copilot. // move to the introduction?
+52. About Copilot: A short overview of Copilot. // move to the introduction?
-52. Outlook: Some personal advice and wishes for your future.
+53. Outlook: Some personal advice and wishes for your future.
-53. Abbreviations: Abbreviations used in this book.
+54. Abbreviations: Abbreviations used in this book.
-54. Index: The index of this book.
+55. Index: The index of this book.

 Chapters to work on:
 - Decoupling (Remove?)